-What is the purpose of RAG1 and RAG2?
+What is the purpose of These proteins?

 Are there any known diseases or conditions related to mutations in rag1 or rag2?